SavrinAlif/digital_clock/README.md

 #Hello World!

-This is an sample application for GitHub Action CI/CD pipeline to Docker Hub then deploy to the DigitalOcean Server
+This is an sample application for GitHub Action CI/CD pipeline to Docker Hub then deploy to the Server

 # To see the application live visit at:
 www.zopedo.com or zopedo.com